Project In Humanity

 Based on general principles of atmospheric science and 𝑃𝑀2.5 health impacts, here are the expected consequences:

-1. Global Dimming and Climate Cooling
+A. Blocking Sunlight and Climate Cooling

 Massive Reduction in Sunlight: Such an enormous volume of particles would act as a highly effective, persistent shield against incoming solar radiation, causing significant “global dimming.”